stefanotorresi/k8s-cd-talk/slides.md

 ---

-## Caveat Emptor
+### Caveat Emptor

 - Very high cognitive overhead
-- Operating a control plane is hard
+- Operating the Control Plane requires significant effort
 - Easy to learn, hard to master
-- Multi-tenancy is a WIP
+- Soft multi-tenancy

 Notes:
 Hard multi-tenancy can be achieved by having one cluster per tenant

 ---

-## Managed master to the rescue
+### Managed Control Plane to the rescue

 AKS, GKE, EKS, DOKS, ICKS... all the Ks!!